Website Screenshot Design Patterns

 Scheduled Screenshots

-1. Setup a schedule that will enqueue the request
+1. Set up a schedule that will enqueue the request

 2. The worker pool will process the scheduled request